-The Wildbiome Project
+The Wildbiome Project 2

-To read the headline results of the project click here.
+To read the headline results of the 2023 project click here.

 Donate Now

 Why?
 Well, during lockdown, I lived for a whole year on the free, wild food found in Central Scotland and did gut microbiome tests.
-Living entirely off foraged food had a profound impact on my gut microbiome and health – mine and that of my friend, Matt Rooney, who joined me on this unusual diet.
+Living entirely off foraged food had a profound impact on my gut microbiome and health – mine and that of my friend, Matthew Rooney, who joined me on this unusual diet.
 Our gut microbes became very responsive to different foods.
 I returned to a healthy BMI and Matt, a type 2 diabetic, regained pre-diabetic blood status in just 9 weeks.

-However, it would be a missed opportunity not to also test nutritional status and hormones – to see what else happens in our bodies as we do this.
-Sadly, scientific testing doesn’t come cheap and we need your help to fund further blood tests for the 26 participants.
-We are also committed to publishing peer-reviewed results in an academic journal, so that many more people can benefit from our insights.
+Sadly, scientific testing doesn’t come cheap and we need your help to fund further tests for 2025 participants.
+These help us assess the impact on microbiome composition and key health parameters of people eating an exclusively wild food diet.
+We are committed to publishing peer-reviewed results in an open-source academic journal (2023 under peer review at the moment), so that many more people can benefit from our insights.
 This all costs money even though all the volunteers are doing this for free.

 Your donation will help this unique opportunity to track the impact of a foraged diet.
 This study is important as it will make a huge contribution to what we know about the indigenous western human gut microbiome and how significant the loss of wild foods might be for our diet.
 Please help me raise the funds we need whether it’s the price of a pint or a coffee, or a generous corporate gift!

-Our first target is £5,964 to buy Nutrition Blood Tests for all participants to do at the start, one month in and at the end of the project.
-A further £6,636 will purchase Hormone Check Blood Tests, again for all participants.
-If we go over those targets, anything further would help fund a researcher to write up the results and pay for the submission of the academic paper.
-Ideally reaching £15,000.
+Our first target is £34,000 to buy Gut Microbiome and Nutrition Status Tests for 50 participants to do at the start and at the end of the project.
+A further £34,000 would let 100 volunteers participate.
+If we go over the target of £68,000 anything further would help fund a researcher to write up the results and pay for the submission of the academic paper.
+All my time on this project has been given freely since 2022.
 I promise that anything surplus will only be used for this project.

 Donate Now

-4 Comments
+6 Comments

 1. tanya East